Daytona Beach, Florida: Geography

+According to the United States Census Bureau, the city has a total area of 64.93 sqmi, of which 6.25 sqmi (9.6%) are covered by water.

 The city of Daytona Beach is split in two by the Halifax River lagoon, part of the Intracoastal Waterway, and sits on the Atlantic Ocean.
-It is bordered on the north by Holly Hill and Ormond Beach and on the south by Daytona Beach Shores, South Daytona and Port Orange.
+It is bordered on the north by Holly Hill and Ormond Beach and on the south by Daytona Beach Shores, South Daytona, and Port Orange.

+Notable weather events that have caused damage or injury in Daytona Beach include Hurricane Donna in 1960, the 1998 Kissimmee tornado outbreak, and Hurricane Charley in 2004.
+In 1992, a 28 mi long rogue wave with a 9 ft high crest hit Daytona Beach, causing property damage and 75 reported injuries.

 Climate

 Daytona Beach has a humid subtropical climate (Köppen climate classification Cfa), which is typical of the Gulf and South Atlantic states.
-As is typical of much of Florida, there are two seasons in Daytona Beach; the warmer, wetter season (late May through October) and the cooler and drier season (November through April).
+As is typical of much of Florida, two seasons are seen in Daytona Beach - the warmer, wetter season (late May through October) and the cooler and drier season (November through April).

-In summer, temperatures are relatively stable and there is an average of only 8 days annually with a maximum at or above 95 °F; the last 100 °F reading was seen on August 2, 1999.
+In summer, temperatures are relatively stable with an average of only 8 days annually with a maximum at or above 95 °F; the last 100 °F reading was seen on August 2, 1999.
 The Bermuda High pumps hot and unstable tropical air from the Bahamas and Gulf of Mexico, resulting in daily, but brief thundershowers.
-This results in the months of June through September accounting for a majority of the average annual rainfall of 51.25 in.
+This results in the months of June through September accounting for most of the average annual rainfall of 51.25 in.

 In winter, Daytona Beach has weather conditions typical of other cities on the Florida peninsula.
 On average, the coolest month is January, with a normal monthly mean temperature of 58.8 °F. It is the only month where the average high temperature falls below 70.0 °F. Occasional cold fronts can bring freezes, which from 1991 to 2020 were seen on an average of 3.0 nights annually; however, minima below 25 °F are very rare, and were last seen on December 28, 2010.
 Like much of Florida, Daytona Beach often can be very dry in late winter and early spring, and brush fires and water restrictions can be an issue.

-Official record temperatures range from 15 °F on January 21, 1985, up to 102 °F on July 15, 1981, and June 24, 1944; the record cold daily maximum is 33 °F on Christmas day 1983, while, conversely, the record warm daily minimum is 82 °F on September 1 and 10–11, 2008 and August 25, 2020.
+Official record temperatures range from 15 °F on January 21, 1985, up to 102 °F on July 15, 1981, and June 24, 1944; the record cold daily maximum is 33 °F on Christmas Day 1983, while, conversely, the record warm daily minimum is 82 °F on September 1 and 10–11, 2008, and August 25, 2020.
 Annual rainfall has ranged from 31.36 in in 2006 and 1956, up to 79.29 in in 1953.
 The most rainfall to have occurred in a calendar day was 12.85 in on October 10, 1924, which contributed to 24.82 in of rain that fell that month, the most of any calendar month.